 The ATV Service Module also accommodates several rechargeable and non-rechargeable batteries and some redundant items like a Sun sensor and a Russian-made KURS antenna.

-The avionics bay which is the brain of the ATV is located in a non-pressurised module and accommodates critical items like computers, gyroscopes, navigation and control systems and communications equipment.
-All these items are mounted on ten equipment carrier trays which are protected from the temperature variations by state-of-the-art variable conductance heat pipes.
+The avionics bay is the brain of the ATV is located in a non-pressurised module and accommodates critical items such as computers, gyroscopes, navigation and control systems and communications equipment.
+All these items are mounted on ten equipment carrier trays which are protected from temperature variations by state-of-the-art variable conductance heat pipes.

-All the propellant tanks for spaceship propulsion are located in the ATV Service Module, between the main engines and the avionics bay: there are eight titanium propellant tanks and two high pressure helium tanks.
-The tanks hold up to seven tonnes of liquid propellants (MMH – Monomethylhydrazine, and N2O4 - nitrogen tetroxide), part of is used for the Station attitude and orbit control.
-The propellants are pressurised by helium stored in two high-pressure wound carbon fibre tanks.
+All the propellant tanks for spaceship propulsion are located in the ATV Service Module, between the main engines and the avionics bay.
+There are eight titanium propellant tanks and two high-pressure helium tanks.
+The tanks hold up to seven tonnes of liquid propellants (MMH – Monomethylhydrazine, and N2O4 - nitrogen tetroxide), part of this is used for the Station attitude and orbit control.
+The propellants are pressurised by helium stored in two carbon-fibre tanks.

-After docking, the ATV can perform ISS attitude control, debris avoidance manoeuvres and raise the orbit of the more than 200-tonne Station to overcome the effects of atmospheric drag.
-In order to perform this re-boost the ATV may use up to 4 tonnes of its own propellant at intervals of 10 to 45 days.
-In raising the Station's orbital altitude ATV resembles a tugboat, pushing the whole ISS complex.
+After docking, ATV can perform Space Station attitude control, debris avoidance manoeuvres and raise the orbit of the more than 200-tonne Station to overcome the effects of atmospheric drag.
+In order to perform this reboost ATVs can use up to 4 tonnes of their own propellant at intervals of 10 to 45 days.
+In raising the Station's orbital altitude ATV resembles a tugboat, pushing the whole orbital outpost.

 With its own flight control and propulsion systems, ATV has a high level of autonomy allowing it to stay in free flight for long periods of time, as well as to dock even if the Station is totally dormant and uninhabited.

-Once its re-supply mission is accomplished, ATV, filled with waste, will be closed by the crew and undock automatically.
-The Service Module thrusters use their remaining fuel to de-orbit the spacecraft, sending the craft on a steep flight path to perform a controlled destructive re-entry high above the Pacific Ocean.
+Once its resupply mission is finished, ATV is filled with waste and undocks automatically.
+The Service Module thrusters use their remaining fuel to deorbit the spacecraft, sending the craft on a steep flight path to perform a controlled destructive reentry high above the Pacific Ocean.